 You can start a conversation with the AI chatbot by typing a question of your own or by selecting a topic provided.
 You can start with selecting a question provided in KidvoKit and then ask follow up questions of your own by typing them in the chat.
 WIthin a chat conversation, My Rights will remember your prior questions and answers and use that to respond to the next question.

 Yes we use key documents from your state’s department of education in order to tailor the answers to your situation.
-My Rights is currently available for Massachusetts families.
+My Rights is currently available for Massachusetts and New York families.
 We anticipate adding more states soon!

 No, the two tools are separate.
 We recommend providing some information about your situation to the chatbot for the most relevant answers.
 For example, if you wanted to know how to interpret something about your IEP, you might want to let the chatbot know a little about your student’s needs (without providing identifying information) before asking your question.